 The MD of Lesser Slave River recognizes the importance of education and continued learning.
 In this spirit, a number of scholarship and bursary programs are offered each year to encourage students to pursue further educational opportunities, and to enhance the ability of young people to make meaningful contributions to their communities.
 Additionally, provincial and national scholarship and bursary opportunities that may be of interest to to Lesser Slave River students will be added to this section.

 Please note that, unless otherwise specified, the scholarships and bursaries listed within this section are only available to individuals residing within the Municipal District of Lesser Slave River.

-The three recipients of this year's Rugged & Real Scholarship are: Luke Miller who is going for his BSc with a major in Biology at St. Mary's University; Eric Boswell who is studying Applied Statistics at the University of Lethbridge; and Zoey Pearson who is taking Forest Technology at the Northern Alberta Institute of Technology.
+The three recipients of this year's Rugged & Real Scholarship are: Dorica Walsh who is taking the Laboratory and X-Ray Technology Combined program at the Northern Alberta Institute of Technology; Michael Vance who is studying Natural Resources Technology program at the Portage College; and Zoey Pearson who is taking Forest Technology at the Northern Alberta Institute of Technology.
 We wish our young recipients the very best in their studies!

 Scholarship and Bursary Opportunities in the Lesser Slave River Region

 At least one Scholarship in the amount of $1,000.00 is awarded each year.
 Apply by June 28, 2019.
 With a view to supporting local students to advance studies and pursue higher education opportunities, the Rugged & Real Post-Secondary Scholarship is awarded annually to a deserving student attending a post-secondary institution whose permanent residence is within the Municipal District.
 Applicants may also be current seasonal/student staff of the MD, regardless of residence.
 Mature students are encouraged to apply.